 But if your dream job isn't in the highest-paid bracket, don't despair – there are thousands of graduate schemes open every year, with opportunities to work at all kinds of companies.

 An official graduate scheme isn't your only option when it comes to surviving life after uni.

-Whether you decide to start your own business, go travelling or study for a master's, there are loads of alternatives to graduate schemes that could see you ending up just as successful as the more traditional routes – if not even more so!
+Whether you decide to start your own business, go travelling on a gap year or study for a master's, there are loads of alternatives to graduate schemes that could see you ending up just as successful as the more traditional routes – if not even more so!